Pur3-MAlice/reading_list/README.md

 ## **Overview**
 This program is a smart reading list that automatically updates a google spreadsheet with the user input from the app.

-For this program I focused on function based programming.

 [Click here to be taken to the final deployment of the project.]()